eitanh/reverser/README.md

 server will run command on client as a reverse tunnel based on http.

-to be efficient client is written via c++ server is python3
+to be efficient client is written via c++ - Client is 12k! server is python3

 any questions email me eitan@securegion.com